 Music is a huge part of writing for me.
 It helps keep my inspiration burning, adds emotional weight to specific scenes, and generally keeps me grooving while I work.
 I’ve seen several authors post playlists for their books and I think it’s a totally awesome idea.
 As such, I’ve put together one for Servant of Rage.

-There are some spoilers in the below notes.
+There are spoilers in the below notes.
 I’d advise reading the book before continuing.